-American Chemical Society (ACS) Publications launched rolling author surveys in 2015 with two main objectives in mind: 1) to give corresponding authors of each manuscript considered by one of the journals the opportunity to provide feedback on their experience, and 2) to collect that feedback over several years to allow for longitudinal analysis.
+ACS launched our rolling author surveys in 2015 with two main objectives in mind: 1) to give corresponding authors of each manuscript considered by one of our journals the opportunity to provide feedback on their experience, and 2) to collect that feedback over several years to allow for longitudinal analysis.

-It was not easy to find support within ACS Publications to launch a rolling survey campaign, and there is likely some skepticism even among readers of this article.
-One legitimate concern is centered on the number of surveys authors receive each year.
+Within ACS Publications the decision to launch a rolling survey campaign was not taken lightly.
+There is legitimate concern regarding the number of surveys authors receive each year.
 The suggestion of adding yet another (or two or three, depending on an author’s publishing frequency) should be considered carefully.
-The ACS marketing department conducts several targeted survey campaigns every year, each offering critical insight to a particular component of the publishing experience.
+Our marketing department conducts several targeted survey campaigns every year, each offering critical insight to a particular component of the publishing experience.
 However, the launch of rolling author surveys was justified by specific limitations of those traditional targeted campaigns.

 Nearly three years and tens of thousands of responses later, we have learned quite a bit—not just from the analysis our response data has afforded but also from the experience in general.
 What follows is our advice for anyone considering launching a similar campaign, interesting insights from our data, and some lessons learned worth sharing with anyone considering a similar endeavor.